Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Higher Cash Interest:

-- Base rate: 1.75% (vs 1.25%)
+- Base rate: 1.75% (vs 0.75%-1.25% for Core)

-- With direct deposit: up to 2.25%
+- With direct deposit: boosted up to the current maximum of 2.25%

-Reduced Crypto Fees:
+Reduced Crypto Trading Fee:

 - Trading fee drops from 2% to 1%